chanhi2000/chan-content-mgr/README.md

-# ytwl-manager
+# chan-content-mgr

 ![shield-proj-v][shield-proj-v]
 ![shield-license-gpl][shield-license-gpl]

 ## What is it?

-YTWL: My Personal YouTube WatchLater Manager
+chan-content-mgr: My Personal Content Manager

 ## How to install?